sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 >   I, as an user, want to be able to open a new tab in tmux, and to cd to the
 >   directory in which my current active file in vim is located.

-To follow the process as I'm going to do, you'll need to have changed the behavior of tmux to work like vim, to do so, you'll need to add the following lines to your `.tmux.conf`:
+To follow the process with me, you'll need to have changed the behavior of tmux to work like vim, to do so, add the following lines to your `.tmux.conf`:

     # vim keys
     set-window-option -g mode-keys vi